MartinImoberdorf/MartinImoberdorf/README.md

 🟨 ⚡ I’m very interested in everything related to Python and the popular libraries that make it up but I'm also interested in the use of Unity and C# in video games and app development. 🎮

-🟨 I’m also passionate about database with SQL and phpMyAdmin.
+🟨 I’m also passionate about databases.

-🟨 I’m interested in web development with native languages (HTML, CSS, JS) where I’m learning by developing my website.
+🟨 I’m interested in web development with native languages (HTML, CSS, JS, DJANGO) where I’m learning by developing my website.

-🟨 Nowadays I'm starting small in the world of data science, artificial intelligence and cyber security with Python. 👩‍💻
+🟨 Nowadays I'm starting small in the world of cyber security. 👩‍💻

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------